MicrosoftDocs/windows-dev-docs/hub/powertoys/keyboard-manager.md

 ![Keyboard Remap Shortcut screenshot.](../images/powertoys-keyboard-remap-shortcut.png)

-There are a few rules to follow when remapping shortcuts (these rules only apply to the "Shortcut" column):
+There are a few rules to follow when remapping shortcuts.
+These rules only apply to the "Shortcut" column.

 - Shortcuts must begin with a modifier key: <kbd>Ctrl</kbd>, <kbd>Shift</kbd>, <kbd>Alt</kbd>, or <kbd>⊞ Win</kbd>
 - Shortcuts must end with an action key (all non-modifier keys): A, B, C, 1, 2, 3, etc.
-- Shortcuts cannot be longer than three keys
+- Shortcuts cannot be longer than four keys

 ### Remap a shortcut to a single key

-It is possible to remap a shortcut (key combination) to a single key press by selecting the <kbd>Remap a shortcut</kbd> button in PowerToys Settings.
+It is possible to remap a shortcut (key combination) to a single key press by selecting the **Remap a shortcut** button in PowerToys Settings.

-For example, to replace the shortcut <kbd>⊞ Win</kbd>+<kbd>←</kbd> (left arrow) with a single key press <kbd>Alt</kbd>:
+For example, to replace the shortcut <kbd>⊞ Win</kbd>+<kbd>←</kbd> (left arrow) with a single key press **Alt**:

 | Shortcut: | Mapped To: |
 | :--- | :--- |
 | `⊞ Win` + `←` | `Alt` |

 > [!IMPORTANT]
 > Shortcut remapping will be maintained even if the remapped key is used inside another shortcut.
 The order of keypress matters in this scenario as the action is executed during keydown, not keyup.
-For example, pressing <kbd>⊞ Win</kbd>+<kbd>←</kbd>+<kbd>Shift</kbd> would result in `Alt` + `Shift`.
+For example: pressing <kbd>⊞ Win</kbd>+<kbd>←</kbd>+<kbd>Shift</kbd> would result in `Alt` + `Shift`.

 ### App-specific shortcuts